 If you’re going to have kids helping you in the kitchen, you don’t want to be on a tight time schedule.
-Instead of involving them in a dinner you have to cook lightning-fast, enlist their help on a weekend afternoon when you don’t feel crunched.
+Instead of involving them in a dinner you have to cook super-fast, enlist their help on a weekend afternoon when you don’t feel crunched.

 With younger kids, choose a time when they’re well-rested and not easily frustrated.
 It’s also a smart idea to have another adult in the kitchen to help you keep an eye on your junior chef.